shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 ```

-Happy coding and deploying! 🎉💚
+Happy coding and finetuning! 🎉💚

 🎆💚✨🎉🎇💚🎆✨